oduwsdl/hypercane/README.md

 If you would like to use the DEB installer for Ubuntu 21.04 systems:

-1. [Install MongoDB](https://docs.mongodb.com/manual/tutorial/install-mongodb-on-ubuntu/).
+1. [Install MongoDB for Ubuntu 21.04](https://docs.mongodb.com/manual/tutorial/install-mongodb-on-ubuntu/).
 MongoDB does not come with the Ubuntu distribution, so you will need to add a new repository to your system.
 2. Download the DEB and save it to the Linux server (e.g., hypercane-0.20211022230926.deb).
 3. Type `apt-get install ./hypercane-0.20211022230926.deb`
 4. Type `systemctl start hypercane-django.service`